 All monies paid as bonds, must be lodged with the Residential Tenancies Bond Authority (RTBA), even if tenancy did not commence (section 406, Residential Tenancies Act (Vic) 1997 ).
 In others words, if you paid a bond and had to cancel the lease (unless the money is immediately refunded to you), the landlord must lodge the money with the RTBA.

 It is unlawful for a landlord to simple take a bond in lieu of any debt without lodging it, regardless of whether you have broken your lease or are alleged to owe them money.
 If you landlord is refusing to lodge a bond, contact Consumer Affairs Victoria immediately.

-You can just call the RTBA on 1300 137 164 and provide you name and the proposed rental address.
+If you don’t know if you bond has been lodged, you can call the RTBA on 1300 137 164 and provide you name and the proposed rental address.